melih-unsal/DemoGPT/docs/ROADMAP.md

 - Extend DemoGPT's capabilities to create react-based applications, leveraging a self-refining strategy for continuous improvement of application performance.

-## Phase 7: Automatic Deployment

-- Append automatic deployment of the application for demo showcase.
-- Streamline the process of launching new applications, making it easier for users to get started with DemoGPT.

 This roadmap will guide our development efforts, and we look forward to sharing our progress with the community as we work towards making DemoGPT an indispensable tool for LangChain development.